South Branch

-South Branch was the first campsite where I set up without Michelle.
+South Branch was the first campsite I set up at without Michelle.
 I pulled in behind Ed and got busy with the picket line and water

 buckets.
 Ed got on the bus to return to his horse at the River Road campsite.
-I hooked up the generator, opened the awning, laid the mat down,
+I hooked up the generator, opened the awning, and set

 I was pleased to see tall trees with space between for an antenna.
 A tall Tamarack stood right next to me!
 I shot a line over it to hoist